mkohler/cython_swig/README.rst

 "The problems (and perils) of using char * are well-known.
 However, SWIG is not in the business of enforcing morality."

-    - SWIG documentation, Section 8.3 C String Handling
+    SWIG documentation, Section 8.3 C String Handling

 .. class:: handout

-    Speaking as a C programmer *and* a Python programmer, C strings are a nightmare.
-Really, it's not fair to to even call them strings.
-They are fixed-size, mutable, arrays of bytes.
+    And this...

 You are Here
 ============